BDALab/multilingual_speech_analysis/readme.md

 ## Acknowledgement

-This work was supported by ...
+This work was supported by the Czech Ministry of Health under grant no. NU20-04-00294, by EU -- Next Generation EU (project no. LX22NPO5107 (MEYS)), and by the European Union's Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement no. 734718 (CoBeN).